Dungog Film Society 2014 Program

 15 June 7pm - The Great Beauty (MA) Journalist Jep Gambardella has charmed and seduced his way through the lavish nightlife of Rome for decades.
 Since the legendary success of his one and only novel, he has been a permanent fixture in the city’s literary and social circles, but when his sixty-fifth birthday coincides with a shock from the past, Jep finds himself unexpectedly taking stock of his life, turning his cutting wit on himself and his contemporaries, and looking past the extravagant nightclubs, parties, and cafés to find Rome in all its glory: a timeless landscape of absurd, exquisite beauty.
 (142 mins)

-*NOTE This year AGOG, our festival of foreign films with suppers on both Friday and Saturday nights, is now scheduled for Friday 4 and Saturday 5 July.
-This is earlier than other years, to prevent a clash with a new Film Festival in Dungog scheduled for 29 August – 1 September.
+*NOTE This year AGOG, our festival of foreign films with supper on Saturday night, is now scheduled for Saturday 5 July.
+This is earlier than other years, to prevent a clash with a new Dungog Festival scheduled for 28-31 August.

 About Dungog Film Society

 The Dungog Film Society, now part of the Friends of the James Theatre Inc, has over 60 members, and brings quality films to be seen on the big screen in Dungog.
 Apart from the monthly film society program, the Friends organise other special screenings such as AGOG – a Feast of Foriegn Films and Flickerfest.
 So why not join us and get your friends involved too?